ilaychen/ECDSA-OpenCL/README.md

 Work in progress...

+secp256k1-opencl is the bitcoin-core's lib for ECDSA with our changes - we've converted some of the signature verification functions into OpenCL and integrated them with the original lib's tests. the original code is now compiled wit OpenCL!

 bit_cl is an extracted code of the secp256k1 lib for the signature verification routine.
-A few function of the code were written in OpenCL and have been softly tested.
+A few functions of the code were implemented in OpenCL and have been softly tested.

-secp256k1-opencl is the bitcoin-core's lib for ECDSA with our changes - we've converted some of the signature verification functions into OpenCL and integrated them with the original lib's tests. the original code is now compiled wit OpenCL!

 deprecated is the first simple ECDSA C code with an implementation in OpenCL